enketo/enketo-core/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior.
-If applicable please included the smallest possible XLSForm (as zip or link).
+If applicable please include the smallest possible XLSForm or XForm (as zip or link).
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'